DeDolphins/Kontactly/README.md

 ## Contributing 🤗

-We believe in collaboration.
 Join us in shaping the future of customer engagement.
 Check out our [Contributing Guide](CONTRIBUTING.md) to see how you can contribute.

 ## License 📜

-This project is licensed under the License.
+This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

 ## Contact 📧

 Have questions?
 Reach out at [support@kontactly.ai](mailto:support@kontactly.ai) or visit our [support page](https://kontactly.ai/support).

+---

-At Kontactly, we’re not just creating a tool; we’re igniting a movement towards better customer relationships.
-Join us, and together, let’s change the way we connect. 🌈
+At Kontactly, we’re not just creating tools; we’re igniting a movement towards a future where every customer interaction is meaningful.
+Join us on this journey, and let’s make every conversation count. 🌈